OpenGPTX/docs/DGX/dgx-triton-inference.md

 ```

 1. Creating a Model Repository

-Let the shell script prepare everything for you?
+Let the shell script prepare everything for you.
 It downlods and prepares the models in the model_repository:
 ```
 cd ~/server/docs/examples
 ./fetch_models.sh
 ```

 2. Launching Triton

 Start the Triton server infere the models:
 ```
 docker run --gpus=1 --rm -p 8000:8000 -p 8001:8001 -p 8002:8002 -v /home/tim-krause/server/docs/examples/model_repository:/models nvcr.io/nvidia/tritonserver:23.01-py3 tritonserver --model-repository=/models
 ```

-To verifiy that the Triton server is up and running, be sure it gives a 200 back:
+To verifiy that the Triton server is up and running, be sure it gives a `200` back:
 ```
 curl -v localhost:8000/v2/health/ready